Sleep Apnea Therapy in Ann Arbor

 Who’s at Risk for Sleep Apnea?

 Anyone at any age can suffer from sleep apnea.
 In fact, even young children have been known to have OSA.
 Nevertheless, this medical condition happens more often among adults who are middle-aged and older.
 Sleep apnea also is more prevalent among men than women.
-Some other risks for sleep apnea are:
+Some other risks for sleep apnea include:

 - Being a smoker